llowder/Zwiebelschaler/README.md

 ##FAQ
 - "Why"
-  - Why not? hiera can be tricky to debug, and there haven't been any solid ways todebug it so far.
+  - Why not? hiera can be tricky to debug, and there are notany solid, uncomplicated ways to debug it so far.
 - "Why 'glowing-octo-ninja'?
   - I suck at naming, and this was a suggested repo name, and ninjas make everything better.
 - "Why doesn't it...?"